Student to Student

 3. Participants can only go to certain countries and regions.
 Sponsors do have geographic limitations, but the range of programs ensures that almost anywhere is a potential destination.
 It is a question of finding the right program.

 4. Only fluent second language speakers are considered.
-Some sponsors require fluency prior to departure; others will fund beginning language study as part of a scholar’s program.
+Some sponsors require fluency prior to departure; others will fund beginning Language Learning as part of a scholar’s program.
 Again, it is a matter of finding the right

 5. Those not part of a university need not apply.
 Some major programs, notably Rotary and Fulbright, accept and encourage at-large applicants.
 Other programs are available to recent graduates as well.